smhurf/lewagon_challenges/07-Data-Engineering/04-Predict-in-production/04-GCE-compute-engine/README.md

 - The VM in the cloud has access to a **top notch internet** connection, while you might not.
 You may want to have it perform network intensive tasks, such as building **Docker** images and pushing them to **Google Container Registry** for example...
 - You will be able to play with machines up to **160 VCPU and 3.75TB of memory** 😱

+However, using monstrous amounts of processing power comes at a cost 💸

+⚠️ If you are playing with this exercice, make sure to **STOP** the virtual machine as soon as you are done ⚠️

+Also, keep an eye on the [billing in the GCP console](https://console.cloud.google.com/billing).

+If you choose the default virtual machine size, the cost should be very light...
+But anyways, remember to stop the virtual machine once you are done working on it.

 In order to play with a VM, first we need to configure it, select an operating system, install the python stack, and a developer environment.
 You can think of this step as building a dedicated Docker image that will only get instantiated into a single Docker container.
 This is an analogy, the **VM** do not use Docker at all.

 But wait...
 Configuring a machine with a developer environment...
 We already did that! 💡 That is the **Le Wagon data setup**! 👌